EssHamza/Fighting-art-Game/README.md

 Experience **2D Pixel Fighter** now by visiting [2D Pixel Fighter Live](https://esshamza.github.io/Fighting-art-Game/).
 Remember, it's a two-player, offline game that looks awesome and is perfect for friendly competitive play!

-## Game Instructions

-- **Start Screen:** The game opens with a start screen.
-Press the start button to launch a two-player game.
-- **Character Selection:** Choose from a roster of unique pixel art characters.

 ### Controls